-There are no security requirements for the IT environment that the TOE requires.
+There are no security assurance requirements for the IT environment.

 5.3 Strength of Security Functions

 The minimum strength of function level for the TOE security functions is SOF-basic.
 The security functional requirements to which the claimed strength of function rating applies are FIA_UAU.2, FIA_UAU.4 and FIA_UID.2, and the strength of function level for these requirements is SOF-basic.